 A value 1 in the EBCS SP Interval Present subfield indicates that an EBCS SP Interval subfield is included in the same EBCS Response Info subfield.
 A value 0 indicates that the same EBCS Response Info subfield does not contain an EBCS SP Interval subfield.

+(#2178) A value of 1 in the Authentication Info Present subfield indicates that an Authentication Info subfield is included in the EBCS Response Info subfield.
+A value of 0 indicates that the EBCS Response Info subfield does not contain an Authentication Info subfield.

 The Content ID subfield indicates the ID of the EBCS content stream.